jc-fang/jc-fang.github.io/_pages/about.md

 </script>
 </head>

-I am a fifth-year Ph.D. student in the Department of Computer Science at UC Davis.
-I am advised by [Prof. Hao-Chuan Wang](http://www.haochuanwang.info/).
-My research interests lie at the intersection of Human-Computer Interaction (HCI), Computer-Supported Cooperative Work (CSCW), and Social Computing.
-I build interactive systems to support online knowledge sharing and acquisition.
-More specifically, my dissertation work aims to enhance interativity of online teaching and learning from the angle of computer-mediated communication.
+I am a fifth-year Ph.D. student in the Department of Computer Science at UC Davis, advised by [Prof. Hao-Chuan Wang](http://www.haochuanwang.info/).
+My research interest lies at the intersection of Human-Computer Interaction (HCI), Computer-Supported Cooperative Work (CSCW), and Social Computing.
+I study and build interactive systems that facilitate knowledge-based communication and collaboration.
+More specifically, my dissertation work aims to support online knowledge sharing and acquisition by enhancing interativity of video-based learning and teaching from the angle of computer-mediated communication.

 Prior to joining UC Davis, I received my B.S. degrees in Mathematics and Computer Science at the University of Minnesota.